 Which four words are demonstrative determiners?

-This is the first of two lessons about Demonstratives.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Demonstratives.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore what determiners are as a type of word